oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Specify a default of `0.0` for `rank`.

+- [Issue #267](https://github.com/oasis-tcs/sarif-spec/issues/267): "Allow an external file to contain multiple properties"

+    Rename the `externalFile` object to `externalPropertyFile`.

+    Rename the `externalizedProperty` object to `externalProperties`.

+    In the `run` object:

+    - Rename the `externalFiles` property to `externalPropertyFiles`.

+- [Issue #269](https://github.com/oasis-tcs/sarif-spec/issues/269): "Add optional "itemCount" property to externalPropertyFile"

+    In the `externalPropertyFile` object:

+    - Add an `itemCount` property of type `integer`, `minValue: 1`, optional.

+- [Issue #272](https://github.com/oasis-tcs/sarif-spec/issues/272): "Request: provide 'first seen' timestamp for results"

+    Define the `resultProvenance` object with the following properties:

+    - `firstDetectionTimeUtc` of type `string` in `date-time` format, optional.
+    - `lastDetectionTimeUtc` of type `string` in `date-time` format, optional.
+    - `firstDetectionRunInstanceGuid` of type `string`, optional.
+    - `lastDetectionRunInstanceGuid` of type `string`, optional.

+- [Issue #285](https://github.com/oasis-tcs/sarif-spec/issues/285): "Provide a mechanism to associate a result with an invocation."

+    In the `resultProvenance` object:

+    - Add an `invocationIndex` property of type `integer`, optional.

+- [Issue #297](https://github.com/oasis-tcs/sarif-spec/issues/297): "Move conversionProvenance under result.provenance"

+    In the `result` object:

+    - Rename the `resultProvenance` property to `provenance`.
+    - Remove the `conversionProvenance` property.

+    In the `resultProvenance` object:

+    - Add a `conversionSources` property of type `physicalLocation[]`, optional, unique, default: `[]` (logically the same as the old `result.conversionProvenance`).

 ## Changes approved but not yet applied to the schema.

 - [Issue #256](https://github.com/oasis-tcs/sarif-spec/issues/256): "Make Run.Files an array"